tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ## Key recovery / key reset

-If your VM's long-lived key is lost it no longer communicates with Instance Metadata Service (IMDS) or Wireserver.
+If your VM's long-lived key is lost, it no longer communicates with Instance Metadata Service (IMDS) or Wireserver.
 Without the key, a new one can't be safely issued to the VM automatically.
 Additionally, if the key is compromised in some way it must be reset to ensure security is maintained.

 ### Resetting a Key